WojciechMatuszewski/testing-serverless-architectures/testing-event-driven/README.md

     2. Use the [_enums_ approach](https://docs.aws.amazon.com/sdk-for-rust/latest/dg/testing.html#testing-2).
     3. Use the [`TestConnection` approach](https://github.com/awslabs/aws-sdk-rust/issues/199#issuecomment-904558631).

     I'm leaning towards approach number 1 since it is the same as in Go.
 Approach number 2 is interesting (it is fascinating how feature-rich Rust enums are).
-I'm not so sure about the approach 3.
+I'm not so sure about approach 3.
 It does seem like we are using implementation details.

   - The **worst part about unit testing** is that **you lose the ability** to use the `builder` pattern on the SDK calls**.
     One could probably implement it back, but it appears to be a lot of work.

+- As I thought, the GraphQL ecosystem in Rust is not mature yet.

+  - **Since the implementation of the subscriptions is tied to Amplify/AppSync directives, it is impossible to write the subscription-based test in Rust**.

+    - One would have to push the subscriptions onto APIGW WebSockets or another third-party service.

+      - I'm not doing APIGW WebSockets again, as they are cumbersome.